 These devices put total control in the user’s hands, which means the user has to be alert and responsive at all times, but it also means the devices tend to be quite versatile and are viable for almost any recreational climbing scenario.

 It’s important to note the “assisted” in “assisted-braking” – these devices are designed to help you hold the rope, not to hold it for you.
 Always follow the manufacturer’s recommended belay/rappel technique.

-This includes devices such as the Black Diamond ATC Pilot and the Mammut Smart, which rely on the geometrical design of the device to provide the assisted-braking power.
+This includes devices such as the Black Diamond ATC Pilot and the Mammut Smart 2.0, which rely on the geometrical design of the device to provide the assisted-braking power.
 They’re great in that they require less maintenance than devices with moving parts, they tend to be cheaper, and they are more likely to accommodate two ropes.
-Unfortunately, they tend to under-perform in some areas.
-For example, complaints about the Mega Jul tend to focus on the awkwardness and difficulty of lowering/rapelling.
+Unfortunately, they can be a little awkward at times, particularly when abseiling or giving slack after having been loaded.

 This includes devices such as the Petzl GriGri line and the Trango Vergo, which rely on cams responding to the force generated in a fall to lock the device up.
 These devices offer the greatest security available (provided they are used correctly, of course).
 Drawbacks are that they can require complex techniques to use and they typically don’t have capacity for more than one rope at a time.
 These devices tend to allow very little rope slippage during a fall, which some people say is a reason not to use them when trad climbing as impact force (which is increased by a sharper fall) can be a concern for traditional protection.
 Others say that the difference in impact force when using a mechanical device vs a non-assisted-braking device is negligible.

 For beginners, mechanical devices can be intimidating but they are well-worth taking the time to learn to use.
 They offer an extra layer of security and can help reduce belayer-fatigue when projecting hard routes that require plenty of rests.